rfzeg/add_markers/README.md

 ## Description
 ROS node that reads in Rviz marker positions from a YAML file and publishes them to Rviz as required.
-It also gets the current pose from the odometry topic, checks if robot's pose is equal to the position of one of the markers and uses that information to decide whether or not to to publish a marker to Rviz.
+It also gets the current pose from the odometry topic, checks if robot's pose is equal to the position of one of the markers and uses that information to decide whether or not to publish a marker to Rviz.

 ## Dependencies
-- yaml-cpp 05
+- yaml-cpp 05 (installed by default with official ROS installation steps)

-After installing ROS, the yaml-cpp library gets installed as a rosdep system dependency.
-Rosdep gets installed (when following the steps in the official ROS wiki page) by the instruction below:
-`$ rosdep install --from-paths -i -y src`
-> To use yaml-cpp with a new ROS package make sure the CMakeLists.txt file contains the following instruction so the compiler can link
-> against the yaml-cpp library:
-> `target_link_libraries(${PROJECT_NAME} yaml-cpp)`
-> Also the package.xml manifest has to be edited to add the following:
-> `<build_depend>common_rosdeps</build_depend>`

 ## Repository architecture
 ### Source code files :